 Goal 2 and 3: Renewable Energy Goals

 Our goal is to achieve 100% clean electricity in county operations by 2030 and county-wide by 2035.
 One action in the CESMP would substantially contribute toward meeting both the government and county-wide goals: a municipal aggregation program (see action E.1).
-If we enact a municipal aggregation program, we would be able to aggregate the electric load of all Dominion electricity customers within our jurisdiction and negotiate for 100% clean or renewable electricity for those customers.
+If we enact a municipal aggregation program, we may be able to aggregate the electric load of all Dominion electricity customers within our jurisdiction and negotiate for 100% clean or renewable electricity for those customers, but further legal review is needed.
 If enacted by 2030, this would represent a substantial step to meeting the government and county-wide renewable goals.

 However, further legal review will need to be conducted to determine if a municipal aggregation program could be formed in NOVEC territory.
 If a municipal aggregation program cannot be formed, we will have to rely on other local actions to address emissions from NOVEC customers or any Dominion customers that opt-out of the program.
 These other actions include: